mevaldovi/Day-Planner_Revised/README.md

 # Usage

-If the link does not work, you can just clone down this repo.
-Open the index.html in your code editor, right click on the index and select "Open in Default Browser".
+- No dependencies to install

+- Clone this repo

+- Open index.html in default browser

 # License
 None at this time.